 Scotland Excel maintains a Strategic Risk Register to assess risk that could adversely impact on the delivery of organisational objectives and identifies actions currently being undertaken to control and mitigate the likelihood and impact of these risks.
-The Strategic Risk Register is reviewed quarterly by the organisation's Senior Management Team; it is presented bi-annually to the Scotland Excel Executive Sub-Committee and annually to the Joint Committee.
+The Strategic Risk Register is reviewed quarterly by the organisation's Senior Management Team; it is presented twice per year to the Scotland Excel Executive Sub-Committee and annually to the Joint Committee.

-Currently, there are ten risks identified within the Scotland Excel Strategic Risk Register, including a strategic risk added in April 2020 in relation to the COVID-19 pandemic named "SXL010-21/22 National Emergency including Pandemic".
+Currently, there are eleven risks identified within the Scotland Excel Strategic Risk Register including a strategic risk added in April 2020 in relation to the COVID-19 pandemic named "SXL010-21/22 National Emergency including Pandemic".
 This risk identifies the organisational risk posed by such events, identifying corporate actions aimed at mitigating the current impact on the organisation in addition to learning from the impact of COVID-19 and putting in place appropriate risk controls for any similar future events.
-At the Strategic Risk review meeting in April 2021, the residual risk score of this risk was reduced to 15 from 20 in light of mitigating actions taken by the organisation.
+At the Strategic Risk review meeting in April 2021, the residual risk score of this risk was reduced to 15 from 20 in light if mitigating actions put in place by the organisation.

-Other factors taken into consideration by Scotland Excel when reviewing the risk register over the year included: Brexit, recruitment challenges within the procurement sector, continuing financial uncertainty across local government, the increasing importance of corporate social responsibility including environmental considerations within our contract strategies, and the increasing size of the Scotland Excel contract portfolio.
+Other factors taken into consideration by Scotland Excel when reviewing the risk register over the year included Brexit; recruitment challenges within the procurement sector; continuing financial uncertainty across local government; the introduction by the

+Scottish Government of the National Care Service (NCS); the increasing importance of corporate social responsibility including environmental considerations within our contract strategies, and the increasing size of the Scotland Excel contract portfolio.

-The table below summarises all Strategic Risk identified during 2020/21 and details the residual risk score allocated to each , along with the same score for last year.
+The table below summarises all Strategic Risk identified during 2021/22 and details the residual risk score allocated to each following quarterly review.

 Risk Ref.
-Risk Title Risk Score at 31 March 2021 SXL005-21/22 Supplier Failure 20 20 SXL003-21/22 Political Change 16 16 SXL010-21/22 National Emergency including Pandemic 15 25 SXL001-21/22 Organisational Sustainability 15 16 SXL002-21/22 Managing Growth and Diversity 12 16 SXL004-21/22 Reputational Risk 12 12 SXL006-21/22 Staff Recruitment and Retention 9 12 SXL008-21/22 Risk of Not Performing/Delivering 8 16 SXL007-21/22 Corporate Social Responsibility 6 6 SXL009-21/22 Environmental Impact and Climate Change 6 6
+Risk Title Risk Score at 31 March 2022 Risk Score at 31 March 2021 SXL005-21/22 Supplier Failure 20 20 SXL011-21/22 National Care Service 20 n/a SXL003-21/22 Political Change 16 16 SXL006-21/22 Staff Recruitment and Retention 16 9 SXL010-21/22 National Emergency including Pandemic 15 15 SXL001-21/22 Organisational Sustainability 15 15 SXL009-21/22 Environmental Impact and Climate Change 12 6 SXL002-21/22 Managing Growth and Diversity 12 12 SXL004-21/22 Reputational Risk 12 12 SXL008-21/22 Risk of Not Performing/Delivering 8 8 SXL007-21/22 Corporate Social Responsibility 6 6